GovindaK3210/DeepAL/README.md

 - AlphaPose for Key-point Estimations

-- Resnet50 for classification of falling and non-falling
+- Resnet50 for classification of falling/non-falling and choking/non-choking